Bylaws

 Section 6.
 Fundraising Committee

 The main goal of this committee will be to determine in advance those events that are not line items on the annual budget that the MAC will support that year.
-Once the events are identified, the committee will set time lines, monetary goals, procedures, etc. and work to secure the funds.
+Once the events are identified, the committee will set timelines, monetary goals, procedures, etc. and work to secure the funds.
 The Chairman of the committee and the MAC President will present the contribution to the recipient.
-When a one-time fund raising event becomes an annual occurrence, the committee will determine if it should be considered to become a line item on future budgets.
+When a one-time fund-raising event becomes an annual occurrence, the committee will determine if it should be considered to become a line item on future budgets.
 A report will be submitted each month to the President-elect to be discussed at the Executive Board Meeting.

 Section 7.
 Government Affairs Committee